 In opaque or semi-opaque media, light photons are absorbed and re-emitted by atoms as described by Quantum Theory.
 The re-emitted photon is not usually of the same energy or propagated in the same direction.
 This theory proposes that the apparent reduction of the speed of light in transparent media, such as air or glass, is due to photons being effectively “stationary” for a small amount of time as they are being absorbed and re-emitted by atoms in the media.
 This would allow the photons, while they are moving, to be moving at exactly the speed of light.
-In the case of transparent media, however, the process of absorption and re-emission would have to be such that most of the re-emitted photons would be of the same energy and direction of propagation as the absorbed photons.
+In the case of transparent media, however, the process of absorption and re-emission would have to be such that most of the re-emitted photons would be of the same energy and approximately the same direction of propagation as the absorbed photons.
 This absorption and re-emission is required by this theory because, under it, matter/energy must be in one or other of its quantum states (stationary or moving at the speed of light) and not somewhere in-between.
-Structures of matter are, according this theory, transparent to particular frequencies when the energy of those frequencies correspond to energy transitions within electrons that cause absorbed photons to be rapidly re-emitted in the same direction and with the same frequency.
+Structures of matter are, according this theory, transparent to particular frequencies when the energy of those frequencies correspond to energy transitions within electrons that cause absorbed photons to be rapidly re-emitted in close to the same direction and with the same frequency.
 Consequently, this theory predicts that this kind of very rapid absorption and re-emission takes place in transparent media, and that, with the right experiment, it may be possible to verify that it is happening.

-Please press your browser's "back" button (<) to return the main article.
+Press your browser's "back" button (<) to return to where you were in the main article.

-To go to the beginning of the main article, please click here.
+To go to the beginning of the main introductory article, please click here.